HotCakeX/Harden-Windows-Security/README.md

 ## Trust<a href="#trust">![TrustIcon]</a>

-#### How can you 100% trust this script and know that nothing shady is going on?
+#### How can you 100% trust this repository and know that nothing shady is going on?

-Trust is very important; you shouldn't blindly trust me nor any other 3rd party person/organization just because they say they are trustworthy. this script uses the simplest possible, yet effective, methods that make it very easy to verify:
+Trust is very important; you shouldn't blindly trust me nor any other **3rd party** person/organization just because they say they are trustworthy.
+This repository uses the simplest possible, yet effective, methods that make it very easy to verify:

 - The script is in plain text, nothing hidden, no 3rd party executable or pre-compiled binary is involved.
 - Change log history is present on GitHub. _(Despite some of my awkward documentation typos)_